 Flame was the best dog in the world and will continue to live in our hearts.
 She was a full member of our family, filled with love.
-She was Mark’s dog, but treated everyone else in the family (& friends) with a different and unique love to each individual.
+She was Mark’s dog but treated everyone else in the family (& friends) with a different and unique love to each individual.

 Her eyes were the most intelligent, thoughtful and loving that we have ever seen in a dog.
 She had the ability to wink and raise individual eyebrows.
 She was adopted from the Willamette Valley Humane Society.
 She had been found stray in the nearby city of Woodburn.
 She was very thin and sickly looking when we picked her.
-We figured she must of had puppies before we adopted her.
+We figured she must have had puppies before we adopted her.

-When we first brought her home, if we left her alone in the house, she would gather all of our kids small animals and gather them around her in front of her “sofa”.
+When we first brought her home, if we left her alone in the house, she would gather all of our kids’ small animals and gather them around her in front of her “sofa”.
 We believed she had been mistreated and was afraid of the sound of crinkling newspapers, after a few years she would walk all over the newspapers as Mark would try to read them.